ObjectOrientedLife/ObjectOrientedLife.github.io/index.md

 * Human Pose Estimation Team, Vision AI Lab
   * Developed an AR- and AI-based livestreaming system using Unity & Barracuda, OpenPose, and VideoPose3D.
   * Successfully developed virtual character movement pipeline including inference, handling the result from the neural network, and demonstration with arbitrary characters on the client.
+  * [This post](/professionalprojects/Internship/) depicts the internship project in detail.

 # Projects